Latest Show

 Once set up, on a remote PC, you have to download the Slingbox Player software, and enter the unique ID of your Slingbox - it then connects over the Internet, and lets you start watching.
 A pop-up onscreen remote control lets you change channels and take control of your set-top box, DVD, etc.

-Slingbox is supplied with all of the bits of wire you'll need to get it hooked into your system, including: Two sets of A/V (phono cables), SCART-to-A/V Phono adapter, S-Video cable, IR control cable, a network (ethernet cable), co-ax aerial cable, power supply and a fairly basic quick-start guide.
+Slingbox is supplied with all of the bits of wire you'll need to get it hooked into your system, including: Two sets of Audio-Video phono cables, an S-Video cable, a SCART-to-A/V phono adapter, the Infrared remote cable, and Ethernet networking lead, a co-ax aerial cable, the power supply and a Quick Start guide.

 Our summary?
 A nice little gadget - especially good if you have Sky+ and want to be able to set up your box to record while you're out.
 Also - having access to your TV via the Sling Mobile software on a mobile phone is rather handy too.
 We like Slingbox!